fleschutz/PowerShell/Docs/write-rot13.md

 ## write-rot13.ps1 - Writes text encoded or decoded with ROT13

-This script writes text encoded or decoded with ROT13.
+This PowerShell script writes text encoded or decoded with ROT13.

 ## Parameters
 ```powershell